Microsoft Outlook: Introduction

 - Organizing contacts into categories

-- Adding events/appointments to a calendar
+- Adding meetings and appointments to a calendar

-- Creating a recurring event/appointment
+- Creating a recurring meeting or appointment

 - Changing the calendar layout, view and other defaults